zamm-dev/zamm/zamm/resources/tutorials/setup/repo/github-workflows.md

 Note that the poetry version here is 1.3.1, so that's what we'll use when creating our Github workflows.
 Adjust accordingly if your output differs.

-Now, create the lint workflow file `.github/workflows/lint.yml` with the following contents:
+Now, create the lint workflow file `.github/workflows/lint.yml`.
+Note that the tasks asks for Python versions from 3.9 to 3.11, so the `python-version` list will therefore contain entries for Python versions 3.9, 3.10, and 3.11.

 ```
 name: lint